 3. Five Dimensions Of Impact

 Whenever you start a new project it is important to have a set goal in mind.
 The goal is what you aim to achieve.
 The 5 dimensions of impact are important to understand how you are making progress.
-The 5 dimensions of impact entail you to focus on WHO, WHAT, HOW MUCH, CONTRIBUTION, and RISK.
+The 5 dimensions of impact entail you focusing on WHO, WHAT, HOW MUCH, CONTRIBUTION, and RISK.
 These different concepts will target every angle of the project and ensure that you get a complete picture about the impact you create with your services or product.

 Learn more about 5 Dimensions Of Impact